Nermina Omerbegović and Aida Pašić

 EglenPark or Pedestal for Remembering

-The work is based on the concept that parks were always the place where people would gather and meet for socializing and chatting.
+The work is based on the concept that outline for a reflective essay parks were always the place where people would gather and meet for socializing and chatting.
 Our work is placed in the park opposite to the BiH Presidency building in Dubrovačka Street.
 Interesting characteristic of the space where we would like to put our work is that it would actually be a park placed inside of another park.
 Realization of the project would start by the adaptation of the space, which includes the idea of isolating the place by planting different bushes and plants around it, and also we would rebuild broken benches.
-In the middle of that isolated area, that would be around 30 m2, we would place out pedestal.
+In the middle of that isolated area, that would be around 30 m2, we would provide you with the place out pedestal.
 Each side of pedestal would have one message written on it: I THINK, I SEE, I HEAR, I TALK.

 With these messages, pedestal would be a guide to those who are thinking what they should do as individuals, who think about what is surrounding them, to talk about it, see negativity but also positive things around them, to listen to others, and not to lose their opinion.
 This would be one of possible phases of the project where the pedestal with messages would be a monument for itself.
 This kind of monument is necessary because we keep on doing less and less of things that the pedestal is reminding us about with its messages.
 With daily passing through the park, we could initiate individuals (not the groups) to speak up, think, listen to others and see what’s happening around them.